 Protect your home from wildfire damage.
 Get a home insurance quote today.

-Wildfire insurance is coverage for damage caused by an uncontrolled and unplanned fire that burns in a natural area.
-When you have wildfire insurance, your insurance company typically helps pay the cost of repairing your home or remediating smoke damage after a wildfire.
+Wildfire insurance isn't actually a policy you can buy, but people may use that term to describe coverage for damage caused by an uncontrolled and unplanned fire that burns in a natural area.
+When you have wildfire coverage, your insurance company typically helps pay the cost of repairing your home or remediating smoke damage after a wildfire.

 Most people have coverage for wildfires in their home insurance, but that’s not always the case – especially if you live in a fire-prone area.

-Considering wildfires are nearly impossible to predict – 90 percent are caused by human activity and the other 10 percent are caused by lightning strikes – it’s important for homeowners to check their coverage and make sure they are protected.
+Considering wildfires are nearly impossible to predict – 90% are caused by human activity and the other 10% are caused by lightning strikes – it’s important for homeowners to check their coverage and make sure they are protected.

 Wildfire damage such as fire, smoke, and soot.